manymoments/manymoments.github.io/_posts/2022-12-27-responsiveness-omission.md

     mark newCommand as committed
 ```

-Note the first iteration uses ```Recover-Max``` and appends the new command to it, all later iterations use the previous committed log and addend the new command to it.
+Note the first iteration uses ```Recover-Max``` and appends the new command to it, all the later iterations use the previous committed log and appends the new command to it.

 This protocol obtains multi-shot responsiveness.
 When the stable leader is non-faulty, there are no timeouts between proposals.